2020

 Advancing student learning

 Indeed, besides the fact that such decontextualized learning is less likely to be effective, it also represents a naive appraisal of what’s happening during job training.
 Student employees are always inevitably learning more than “just” how to shelve, or discharge returned materials, or scan documents.
 We are always already conveying more than how to accomplish a task when we train.
 To that end, it’s worth considering what our student employees are learning about the library and the workplace when we don’t devote care and attention to training.
 But if we provide that care and attention, are intentional in how we frame training, and connect it to the organization’s key learning goals, then training student employees more obviously becomes an opportunity not just to improve their performance as employees, but to shape their thinking as students.
 And it’s an opportunity shared by all student employees, whether they’re in a position or program crafted to function as a HIP or not.
-Setting its connotative baggage aside, training then is simply a word that signals that we’re concerned with learning in a workplace context.31 Training can combine both the short-term goal of enabling someone to independently do something required of them as part of their job, and broader aims around supporting the growth of critical and information-literate thinkers.
+Setting its connotative baggage aside, training then is simply a word that signals that we’re concerned with learning in a workplace context. ((Stolovitch and Keeps, Telling Ain’t Training, 13.))
+Training can combine both the short-term goal of enabling someone to independently do something required of them as part of their job, and broader aims around supporting the growth of critical and information-literate thinkers.

 Approaching training as learning prompts us not just to think about what student employees need to know or be able to do, but also about how we want them to approach problems, what questions we want them to be able to ask, and how we want them to reflect on their work and learning.
-Learning, as Stolovitch and Keeps note, is change, and in training employees we’re concerned not simply with the transmission of information, but with changing people, with transforming learners.32 That change—which challenges, modifies, and extends the mental models of learners—can be informed by student learning outcomes that exceed job requirements and align with the stated educational goals of academic libraries and the colleges and universities they serve.
+Learning, as Stolovitch and Keeps note, is change, and in training employees we’re concerned not simply with the transmission of information, but with changing people, with transforming learners. ((Stolovitch and Keeps, Telling Ain’t Training, 13.))
+That change—which challenges, modifies, and extends the mental models of learners—can be informed by student learning outcomes that exceed job requirements and align with the stated educational goals of academic libraries and the colleges and universities they serve.
 Mapping the alignment between training goals and institutional learning outcomes is beneficial on a number of levels.
 It provides a framework in which student employees can identify the educational value of their work, and connect it to and integrate it with other learning experiences; it provides objectives for supervisors to build training and employment experiences around, and avenues for reflecting on how to make those experiences educationally purposeful; it furnishes concepts that can be folded into an expanded approach to performance evaluation, and can be used in assessing the learning impact of training and employment programs; and it enables the library to discuss its support for student success in language shared across campus.

 Translating these ideas into concrete features of training can be as simple as remembering to provide learners with rationales that explain why a particular skill or task is important, and how it fits into the big picture of the employee’s job and library’s mission.
 It might also include, for example, creating brief two- or three-question reflection prompts, and providing a couple of minutes for students to respond to them at the end of a training session—prompts that ask them about what they’re learning, and how it connects to, adds to, or changes what they already know.
 It could involve learners practicing and applying what they’re learning in a range of different situations, or providing outlines or maps that student employees can fill out or create as they learn, in order to draw connections between and suggest a structure for what they’re learning.
 Such interventions support student employees in successfully learning how to do their job, but they also support their learning about how to learn, and encourage them to make connections among the skills, concepts, and ideas they encounter across their academic and non-academic experiences.
 The result is training that both effectively deepens job learning and fosters metacognitive skills, integrated learning, and an awareness of how certain principles or approaches might apply across a multitude of scenarios.
 And these are features of educational practices—like HIPs—that strongly support student engagement and accomplishment.